neutrinojs/neutrino/packages/neutrino-preset-airbnb-base/README.md

 ## Building

 `neutrino-preset-airbnb-base` will cause errors to **fail your build** when creating a bundle via `neutrino build`.
-If you want to ease introduction of this linting preset to your project, consider only adding it to your preset list for `neutrino start` until all linting errors have been resolved.
+If you want to ease introduction of this linting preset to your project, consider only adding it to your use list for `neutrino start` or `development` environment until all linting errors have been resolved.

 ```bash
 ❯ yarn build